 - The act could have caused someone’s injury or death.17

 It may sound as if the crime of “negligently discharging a firearm” includes accidentally shooting a gun.
 However, this is not the case.
-A person commits the crime of PC 246.3 if he willfully—that is, intentionally—pulls the trigger.18
+You commit the crime of PC 246.3 if you willfully—that is, intentionally—pull the trigger.18

-Negligently firing a gun is what is known as a “wobbler” under California law.
+Negligently firing a gun is known as a “wobbler” under California law.
 A wobbler is an offense that can be charged as either a misdemeanor or a felony.

 If charged as a misdemeanor, negligent discharge carries a maximum county jail sentence of one year.19